jpen365/custom-post-sort/README.md

 } ?>
 ```

-Note that when you add multiple loops to a single page template it becomes necessary to manually manipulate pagination.
+Note that standard pagination breaks down if you use more than on custom loop, and it becomes necessary to manually manipulate pagination.
 [Learn more](http://wordpress.stackexchange.com/questions/108679/wp-query-pagination-on-multiple-loop-page-breaks-wp-or-doesnt-show-up).

+In addition, take a loop at *sample-home.php* for an example of a multiple loop template that displays custom sorted posts first, standard sorted posts second, and includes pagination for the second loop and not the first.